-There are several specific hazards associated with plant.
-Designers should consider as many factors as possible to eliminate or minimise the health and safety risks that these hazards present.
-Table 8 below outlines some common specific plant hazards, and design considerations to eliminate or minimise the risks associated with them.
+There are general risks that should be considered when designing plant, substances or structures.
+Designers should consider as many factors as possible to manage the health and safety risks they present.
+Appendix B at the end of this document outlines some common risks, and design considerations to manage them.